 4. Enjoy a Glass of Wine

 Data from various studies displays a relationship between the consumption of wine and the advancement of Alzheimer’s disease.
 Although researchers have never found a direct linkage between wine and the probability of developing dementia, a tale suggests it may be beneficial to consume a glass of wine each day.
 To maintain your physical health, it is not recommended to drink more than 1 glass of wine during the week.

 Data that was released by the Alzheimer’s Research & Prevention Foundation displays a positive relationship between cardio or exercise and a reduced probability of developing Alzheimer’s disease.
 There is no evidence that proposes a direct linkage between including cardio in your daily routine and dementia.
 On the other hand, participating in physical exercises each week may help slow the progression of Alzheimer’s disease by promoting the development of new connections in the brain.

 Always try to challenge yourself and in particular, your brain.
-There are a large amount of books that offer all sorts of crossword puzzles, Sudokus, and jigsaw puzzles that get your brain working.
+There are a large number of books that offer all sorts of crossword puzzles, Sudokus, and jigsaw puzzles to get your brain working.
 Even the newspaper offers daily puzzles.
-Try to challenge yourself and get your brain moving daily.
+Try to challenge yourself and keep your brain stimulated daily.

 8. Read a Book

 It will become harder for individuals to read as dementia and Alzheimer’s disease becomes more severe.
 However, a large number of people with Alzheimer’s do not have difficulty reading short and long books.
 On the other hand, it will become harder for your loved one to stay focused on the storyline in a book as they reach the late stages of dementia and Alzheimer’s disease.
 Reading is a beneficial way to maintain and improve mental health because it preserves language.